Turtle Mountain Law Library

 (d) Manner of Service; By whom served.

-(1) Service of summons or process and the petition shall be made by process server as appointed by the Court.
+(1) Service of summons or process and the petition shall be made by process server, who is at least 18 years of age and not a party to nor interested in the action.

 (2) Service of summons and petition may be made by delivering a copy to the person summoned provided, however, that parents of a child living together at their usual place of abode may both be served personally by delivering to either parent, copies of the summons and petition, one